 DPM Lawrence Wong at the Social Service Offices (SSOs) 10th Anniversary Celebration

-DPM Lawrence Wong | 19 October 2023
+PM Lawrence Wong | 19 October 2023

-Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Social Service Offices (SSOs) 10th Anniversary Celebration on 19 October 2023.
+Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Social Service Offices (SSOs) 10th anniversary celebration on 19 October 2023.

 My Parliamentary Colleagues